 These will follow the same types of rules as other buses, including route numbers.

-Resources for Helpful London Bus Schedules
+Resources and Apps for London Bus Schedules

 I often use Google Maps, set to “Public Transportation,” or I recommend an app called CityMapper, which is one of the best apps to download for London.